jakekara/jakekara.github.io-2017/_posts/2017-10-08-plottools.md

 So, what I mean by not getting between you and D3 is that this tool set does not reimplement or abstract D3's powerful tools or notions.
-Instead, it glues together some of the discrete capabilities of D3 in order to simplify the process of basic chart building.
-Wherever this tool set creates an instance of a d3 object, such as d3.axisBottom, it exposes that object, so you can use this tool to create basic charts quickly, but then modify them in a way you're already familiar with.
+Instead, it glues together some of the discrete capabilities of D3 in a manner that you would most likely use them for basic chart building.
+Wherever this tool set creates an instance of a D3 object, such as D3.axisBottom, or even a D3 selection, it exposes that object, so you can use this tool to bootstrap basic charts quickly, but then modify them as needed.

-Basic charts, sometimes called "daily" graphics in the news dev world, include bars, lines, scatter plots and maybe some other basic charts that get the job done most of the time.
-These are charts that non-technica news staff members can produce on their own, or they can be output from a Pandas or R analysis.
+Basic charts, which I'll generally call "daily graphics", include bars, lines, scatter plots and maybe some other basic charts that get the job done most of the time.
+These are charts that non-technical news staff members can produce on their own, or they can be output from a Pandas or R analysis.

-This tool set combines D3 features in a way you would most likely want to use them when building daily graphics in "layers" from the ground up.

 ### Why bother?

 You might ask why bother.
 There are other ready-made chart tools.
-I have tried many.
+I have tried many, but they tend to be highly opinionated and aren't meant to be fiddled with outside of their own APIs.
+I do not like spending my time learning APIs, such as how to make a vertical line label the Highcharts way, when I can just make a standard SVG _line_ element, and add it wherever I want.

-Highcharts is excellent, but it is too opinionated about styling.
+* Highcharts is excellent for getting charts built fast, but it is too opinionated about styling, and the API is too cumbersome.

-[ggD3](https://benjh33.github.io/ggd3/) looks promising but it is no longer being actively developed.
+* [ggD3](https://benjh33.github.io/ggd3/) looks promising but it is no longer being actively developed.

-Ultimately, I make a lot of custom graphics in d3.
-This tool set just makes the process of bootstrapping daily graphics, which I can then use as-is or customize to my heart's content.
-It just makes sense for my workflow.
+So, I need a limited set of tools that has a _minimal API_, is _unopinionated_ about styling and which is still being actively developed.
+If you can find one, let me know and I'll happily abandon this project!

+Okay, here's how it all works...

 ## The base layer: Plotter

 Ingredients:

 * An SVG element
-* Two d3 scales: One for X, one for Y
+* Two D3 scales: One for X, one for Y

 In order to put any data on an SVG you need to be able to map your data -- dollars, population, car crashes -- to coordinates on the page.